How to Visit the Lava River Cave

 • When you get to the park entrance, you’ll show your reservation to a ranger to enter.

-• After you park, there will be a short orientation on cave safety.
+• After you park, you’ll hear a short orientation on cave safety.
 Then, you’ll line up to enter the cave.
 You can rent LED flashlights and buy a parking pass at the check-in booth near the cave entrance if needed.

-• There are vault toilets next to the parking lot.
+• Vault toilets are next to the parking lot.
 These are the only restrooms, so it’s a good idea to go before you enter the cave.

 • The Lava River Cave is not accessible if you use a wheelchair or assistive device.
 A set of stairs descends into the cave from the sidewalk, which has a fairly steep grade.

-• There are not many low ceilings or narrow passages in the cave.
-It is usually wide enough to pass others easily and tall enough to stand with plenty of headroom.
+• The Lava River Cave doesn’t have many low ceilings or narrow passages.
+It’s usually wide enough to pass others easily and tall enough to stand with plenty of headroom.
 There are a couple of places with lower ceilings, the lowest of which is about 4-5 feet high.

 In the Lava River Cave